-III.2 Militarization, Human Security and National Integrity
+4.2 Militarization, Human Security and National Integrity

 States in South Asia have primarily pursued 'national security' through the building of the military capability for mass annihilation of each other's citizens.
-It is not surprising that South Asia is the poorest and yet the most militarized region in the world14: It contains almost half the world's poor and yet has the capability, even in a limited nuclear exchange to kill over 100 million people immediately with many hundreds of million more dying subsequently from radiation related illnesses15.
+It is not surprising that South Asia is the poorest and yet the most militarized region in the world: It contains almost half the world's poor and yet has the capability, even in a limited nuclear exchange to kill over 100 million people immediately with many hundreds of million more dying subsequently from radiation related illnesses.

 The arms race between India and Pakistan (with these two countries accounting for 93 percent of total military expenditure in South Asia) is responsible for this cruel irony.
 India ranked at 142 in terms of per capita income, ranks first in the world in terms of arms imports.
-Pakistan is not far behind, being ranked 119 in terms of per capita income and tenth in the world in terms of arms imports16.
-These military expenditures whose scale is unprecedented in the developing world are being undertaken in the name of achieving national security in a situation where the majority of the population in South Asia is living below the international poverty line (US\$ 2 a day)17, 46 percent of the children are malnourished18 and 35 percent of the population is suffering from health
+Pakistan is not far behind, being ranked 119 in terms of per capita income and tenth in the world in terms of arms imports.
+These military expenditures whose scale is unprecedented in the developing world are being undertaken in the name of achieving national security in a situation where the majority of the population in South

-14 See, Mahbub ul Haq, Human Development in South Asia, Oxford University Press, 1997, Karachi
+&lt;sup>21 See, Mahbub ul Haq, Human Development in South Asia, Oxford University Press, 1997, Karachi

-15 Newsweek, June 8, 1998, p.17.
+&lt;sup>22 Newsweek, June 8, 1998, p.17.

-16 See, Mahbub ul Haq, Human Development in South Asia, op.cit.
+&lt;sup>23 See, Mahbub ul Haq, Human Development in South Asia, op.cit.